D101028/Remote-LaTeX-Editor/README.md

 Make sure you have already installed the Python environment.
 (Python 3.10+ recommended)

+Also, your device needs a latex environment. ( at least the command `xelatex` should be available)

 1. Clone the repo.
 ```bash
 $ git clone https://github.com/D101028/Remote-LaTeX-Editor.git